-From 1 January 2017, classification of church organizations and religious societies has been refined.
-Entities with the former legal form of church organizations and religious societies have been classified to one of the three legal forms as follows: churches and religious societies, registered churches (legal entities), and unions of churches and religious societies.
+From 1 January 2017, classification of church organisations and religious societies has been refined.
+Entities with the former legal form of church organisations and religious societies have been classified to one of the three legal forms as follows: churches and religious societies, registered churches (legal entities), and unions of churches and religious societies.

-At the turn of the years 2017 and 2018, classification of trade unions, employers' organizations, and their organizational units was refined.
-Most of the entities with the original legal form of trade unions and employers' organizations (validity of which terminated in January 2018) or with the legal form of organizational units of trade unions and employers' organizations were transferred to one of the two new legal forms as follows: trade unions and employers' organizations.
+At the turn of the years 2017 and 2018, classification of trade unions, employers' organisations, and their organisational units was refined.
+Most of the entities with the original legal form of trade unions and employers' organisations (validity of which terminated in January 2018) or with the legal form of organisational units of trade unions and employers' organisations were transferred to one of the two new legal forms as follows: trade unions and employers' organisations.